eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 1. EOSIO precompiled binaries installation
 1. EOSIO.CDT binaries installation

+*Also, we are using Ubuntu 18.04 LTS, but if you want to use macOS or other supported OS, take a look at [EOSIO releases](https://github.com/EOSIO/eos/releases)*
 ### EOSIO Precompiled Binaries Installation
 Execute the following commands to install EOSIO precompiled binaries:
 ```bash
 $ wget https://github.com/eosio/eos/releases/download/v2.0.9/eosio_2.0.9-1-ubuntu-18.04_amd64.deb
 $ sudo apt install ./eosio_2.0.9-1-ubuntu-18.04_amd64.deb
 ```
-Once you installed EOSIO binaries; nodeos, a blockchain configuration from scratch and P2P networks interactions are among available functionalities the protocol provides.
+Once you installed EOSIO binaries; nodeos, a blockchain configuration from scratch and P2P networks interactions are among available functionalities that the protocol provides.

-> To uninstall EOSIO execute `$ sudo apt remove eosio`
+> To uninstall EOSIO execute: `$ sudo apt remove eosio`

 ### EOSIO.CDT (Contract Development Toolkit) Binaries Installation
-EOSIO.CDT is a toolkit that facilitates smart contract development in a EOSIO blockchain networks.
+EOSIO.CDT is a toolkit that facilitates smart contract development in a EOSIO based blockchain networks.
 To install EOSIO.CDT v1.6.3 execute the following commands:
 ```bash
 $ wget https://github.com/eosio/eosio.cdt/releases/download/v1.6.3/eosio.cdt_1.6.3-1-ubuntu-18.04_amd64.deb
 $ sudo apt install ./eosio.cdt_1.6.3-1-ubuntu-18.04_amd64.deb
 ```

+You may want take a look at [EOSIO.CDT releases](https://github.com/EOSIO/eosio.cdt/releases).
 ## Genesis Node Configuration
-Before to configure the genesis node, it is necessary to create a directory called `~/biosboot/genesis`, this due to protocol particularities.
+Before to configure the genesis node, it is necessary to create a directory called `~/biosboot/genesis`, this is due to protocol particularities.
 So, for this execute the following:
 ```bash
 $ mkdir ~/biosboot
 $ mkdir ~/biosboot/genesis